centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 FLUSH PRIVILEGES;
 ```

-> Replace **<IP\>** with the Centreon Central IP address that will connect to
-> the database server.
+> Replace **<IP\>** with the Centreon Central IP address that will connect to the database server.
 >
 > Replace **<USER\>** and **<PASSWORD\>** by user's credentials.

-Once the installation is complete you can delete this user using:
+This user will only be used for the installation process: once the [web installation](../web-and-post-installation.md) is complete you can delete this user using:

 ```SQL
 DROP USER '<USER>'@'<IP>';
 ```

 > The package **centreon-database** installs an optimized MariaDB configuration
 > to be used with Centreon.